-Once all the diffusers are installed, the airflow from the vents should be checked.
+Once all the ducts are installed, the airflow from the vents should be checked.
 If you have vents that are not blowing strongly, there are a few things to check.
-Make sure that the 21⁄2" branch duct is not crushed, crimped, kinked, or torn.
+Make sure that the branch duct is not blocked.
 Check for air leaks in the ducts, and seal all leaks with tape or duct sealant, as per local codes.
-If some vents are still not blowing strongly find the source of the obstruction.